kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/13-advanced-relationships-aggreg/03a-advanced-aggregation.md

 ### Digging in to `aggregate()`
 #### Lookup stores and populate their reviews
-* Can we use virtual review thatw we used here?
+* Can we use virtual review that we used here?

 `Store.js`